Hedy Lamarr: Algiers and her first MGM films

-In future Hollywood films, she was invariably typecast as the archetypal glamorous seductress of exotic origin.
+In future Hollywood films, she was frequently typecast as the archetypal glamorous seductress of exotic origin.
 Her second American film was to be I Take This Woman, co-starring with Spencer Tracy under the direction of regular Dietrich collaborator Josef von Sternberg.
 Von Sternberg was fired during the shoot, replaced by Frank Borzage.
 The film was put on hold, and Lamarr was put into Lady of the Tropics (1939), where she played a mixed-race seductress in Saigon opposite Robert Taylor.
 She returned to I Take This Woman, re-shot by W. S. Van Dyke.
-The resulting film was a flop.
+Lamarr later remembered the filming of I Take This Woman: "We were seated around a table one day, rehearsing our lines.
+It was my first Metro film, and little Hedy was learning English, when Spencer turned to me and said, briskly, 'Get me a taxi.'
+I obligingly arose and started to walk toward the sound‐stage door, not realizing that it was the next line in the script.
+He was a great actor, but there were times when he made me cry.
+He was not precisely my favorite person."